lineojcd/rh5-exe2829/README.md

 rosbag record /MY_ROBOT_NAME/right_wheel_encoder_node/tick /MY_ROBOT_NAME/left_wheel_encoder_node/tick /MY_ROBOT_NAME/wheels_driver_node/wheels_cmd /MY_ROBOT_NAME/my_left_travel_dist /MY_ROBOT_NAME/my_right_travel_dist
 ```

-Now you can use the virtual joystick to control the duckie bot in the simulation world.
+Now you can use the keyboard to control the duckitbot and the rosbad is recording the topic that you are subscribing.